 Select the system that is cheapest to run if there is still doubt about the main system.
 This can be determined by entering each system in DEAP and multiply the resulting delivered energy by the cost per kWh for the fuel type of that heating system.
-The up-to-date fuel cost per kWh can be based on domestic fuel costs or from fuel bills for the dwelling.
+The up-to-date fuel cost per kWh can be taken from the SEAI Domestic Fuel Cost Comparison available on the SEAI Website. or from fuel bills for the dwelling.